SNEHASHINDE26/ETG-Python-for-AI-ML-Internship-Project-2/README.md

 ##About the Repository?

-This repository is having all the codes with json files for making an Inventory management system during ETG AI/ML internship
+This repository is having all the codes with CSV files for making an Summer olympics data analysis during ETG AI/ML internship